-Adikavi Nanyya Univeristy, Rajahamahendravaram.

-Regulations relating to LL.B.
-3 YEAR DEGREE COURSE (Semester System)

-(effective from the Academic Year 2016-2017)

-The following regulations for 3 year LL.B Course shall come into force with effect from the Academic Year 2016-2017 ii) passed all the examinations prescribed for the award of 3 Year LL.B.
-Degree.
+ADI KAVI NANNAYYA UNIVERSITY.
+RAJAMAHENDRAVARAM Regulations relating to BUSINESS ADMINISTRTION AND LAW Double Degree Program Leading to 5 YEARS INTEGRATED BBA, LL.B.
+DEGREE.
+Semester System-10 semesters.
+Regulations Effective from the Academic Year 2019-20 aaaa

-1. Admission into 3 Year LL.B.
-Degree Course is subject to LAWCET and University Rules and Regulations.
-Admissions are made by LAWCET Convener in accordance with the Rules prescribed by Government of Andhra Pradesh vide G.O Ms No 26 Higher Education dtd 24-2-2004

-2. For the award of 3 year LL.B.
-Degree, A candidate shall be required to have i)received instruction and training for the prescribed course of study as full-time students for three academic years, and

-3. Duration: 3 Year LL.B Degree Course has to be pursued in six semesters stretching over three academic years.
-Each academic year comprises of two Semesters.

-4. Medium of Instruction will be in English language
+- 1. Admission into 5 Year BBA.LL.B Integrated Double Degree Program is subject to Bar Council of India/LAWCET/University Rules and Regulations.
+Admissions are made by LAWCET Convener in accordance with the Rules prescribed by Government of Andhra Pradesh vide G.O MS No 26 Higher Education dated 24-2-2004. - 2.
+For the award of 5 Year BBA.
+LL.B Degree, the candidate shall be required to have i) received instruction and training for the prescribed courses of study as full-time students for five academic years, and ii) passed all the examinations prescribed for the award of 5 Year BBA.
+LL.B Integrated Double Degree Program. - 3.
+Duration: 5 Year Double Degree BBA.LL.B Integrated Program has to be pursued in ten semesters stretching over five academic years.
+Each academic year comprises of two Semesters. - 4.
+Medium of Instruction will be in English language - 5.
+Attendance: In order to be eligible to take the examination in any subject, candidate is required to put in 75% of attendance in each subject which includes lectures, tutorials and practical training.

-5. Class Room Instruction: Class room instruction for each semester will be for 16 weeks excluding the period for conducting the examinations.

-6. Attendance: In order to be eligible to take the examination in any subject, candidate is required to put in 75% of attendance in each subject which includes lectures, tutorials and practical training.

-If a student for any exceptional reason fails to attend 75% of the classes held in any subject, he/she may be condoned for the shortage of attendance if the student concerned attended at least 66% of the classes held in the subject concerned subject to the payment of the fine prescribed from time to time by the University.
+Provided that if a student for any exceptional reasons fails to attend 75% of the classes held in any subject, subject to the payment of the fee prescribed by the University from time to time. he/she may be condoned for the shortage of attendance if the student concerned attended at least 66% of the classes held in the subject concerned.

-7. Credits:
+6. Prohibition against lateral entry and exit

+There shall be no lateral entry on the plea of graduation in any subject or exit by way of awarding a degree splitting the integrated double degree course, at any intermediary stage of integrated Double degree Program.
-All papers carry six credits each except the Paper on Seminar and Clinical Legal Education which carries only two credits.
-Total credits of the LL.B (3Year) Course are 178.

-8. Allotment of Marks:

-All papers carry 100 Marks.

-Except for the Practical papers, 75 Marks are allotted to Semester End written examination.
-25 Marks are allotted for internal sessionals, the split up of which is as follows:

-- Test 15 Marks (Two midterm tests will be conducted.) - Assignment -5 Marks (One Assignment to be given) - Attendance- 5 Marks
+- 7. Credits: All papers carry six credits each except the Paper on Seminar and Clinical Legal Education which carries only two credits.
+Total credits of the BBA.LL.B. is 294 - 8.
+Allotment of Marks: All Papers carry 100 Marks except for the Practical papers, 75 Marks are allotted to Semester End written examination.
+25 Marks are allotted for internal sessionals, the split up of which is as follows: - Test 15 Marks (Two midterm tests will be conducted.) - Assignment -5 Marks (One Assignment to be given) - Attendance-5 Marks